mutexre/BagIterator/README.md

 ```

 true_random_access_iterator::take(long long n) is a convenience function for creating an 'end' iterator for use with
 loops and various STL algorithms.
-It creates an iterator that is n elements ahead of a given iterator.
+It creates an iterator that is n elements ahead of given iterator.
 When an instance of true_random_access_iterator is shuffled n times by calling ++ operator, it becomes equal to its take(n) counterpart.